-The tiffsep device also prints the names of any spot colors detected within a document to stderr, (stderr is also used for the output from the bbox device).
+The tiffsep device can also print the names of any spot colors detected within a document to stderr, (stderr is also used for the output from the bbox device).
 For each spot color, the name of the color is printed preceded by '%%SeparationName: '.
 This provides a simple mechanism for users and external applications to be informed about the names of spot colors within a document.
+This is controlled by the PrintSpotCMYK switch, which defaults to false (don't print).

 Generally Ghostscript will support a maximum of 64 process and spot colors.
-The tiffsep device the psdcmyk device and the psdcmyk16 devices maintain rendered data in a planar form with a maximum of 64 planes set by the definition of GS\CLIENT\COLOR\MAX\COMPONENTS in the code.
+The tiffsep device the psdcmyk device and the psdcmyk16 devices maintain rendered data in a planar form with a maximum of 64 planes set by the definition of GS_CLIENT_COLOR_MAX_COMPONENTS in the code.
 That is there can be up to 64 colorants accurately handled with overprint on a single page.
 If more than 64 colorants are encountered, those beyond 64 will be mapped to CMYK using the alternate tint transform.